citp/privacy-policy-historical/w/wo/wom/womma.org.md

-> *The following text is extracted and transformed from the womma.org privacy policy that was archived on 2017-11-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171124051703id_/http%3A//womma.org/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the womma.org privacy policy that was archived on 2018-03-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180325014500id_/http%3A//womma.org/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - WOMMA

-#### This is the website of the Word of Mouth Marketing Association.

 Our postal address is:
-200 E. Randolph St., Suite #5100
-Chicago, IL 60601
+708 Third Avenue - 33rd Floor
+New York, NY 10017

-You can reach us by telephone at 312.577.7610.
+You can reach us by telephone at 212.697.5950 or email us at [info@ana.net](mailto:info@ana.net).

 For each visitor to our web page, our web server automatically recognizes only the consumer's domain name (where possible), but not the email address.